 The Health and Wellbeing Hub offers post registration programmes and continuing professional development for qualified practitioners working across the health and social care sector.
-We have expertise in a broad range of health and wellbeing areas with a portfolio developed over many years of partnership working closely with employers from a range of public, private and third sector organisations to provide targeted, academic and practice based courses.
+We have expertise in a broad range of health and wellbeing areas with a portfolio developed over many years.
+We work closely with employers from a range of public, private and third sector organisations to provide targeted, academic and practice-based courses.

-On offer are a range of short courses and degree programmes designed to enhance key skills, learning, and knowledge.
-This in turn could help develop professional careers after initial qualification and beyond.
+We offer a range of short courses and degree programmes designed to enhance key skills, learning, and knowledge, with the aim to help develop professional careers after initial qualification and beyond.

 We work across the College of Social Science to deliver programmes relevant to current practice, taking into account the important work-life-study balance that professional students need to thrive.
-We offer a range of services at different levels.
-These include the opportunity to top-up existing qualifications to degree level, embark on an MSc programme or attain credits from individual modules which can be used toward a BSc or MSc in the future.
-Students can undertake study alongside their existing work commitments and use their employment experiences to place theories into context.
+We offer a range of services at different levels; these include the opportunity to top-up existing qualifications to degree level, embark on an MSc programme or attain credits from individual modules, which can be used toward a BSc or MSc in the future.
+Students can undertake study alongside their existing work commitments and use their employment experience to place theories into context.

-All modules and short courses are accessible to self-funding and sponsored students, and subject to eligibility and all our health care courses are approved by professional bodies such as the Health and Care Professions Council and the Nursing and Midwifery Council.
+All modules and short courses are accessible to self-funding and sponsored students, and subject to eligibility.
+All of our healthcare courses are approved by professional bodies such as the Health and Care Professions Council and the Nursing and Midwifery Council.